 Touring with Price took him all over the world and allowed him to play countless venues across North America including the Grand Ole Opry, Massy Hall, Radio City Music Hall, Gruene Hall, as well as the Stagecoach Festival, Austin City Limits Live and more.
 In 2007-09 Ray Price teamed up with Willie Nelson and Merle Haggard to form the highly successful “Last of the Breed” tour.
 Tyler can be seen on A&E's “Last of the Breed” DVD and heard on the live CD as well.

 Besides his tenure (2006-2013) with the late Ray Price, he has worked with many well known artists spanning several genres including Earl Klugh, Howard Alden, John McEuen, Randy Travis, Jim Cullum, and Dale Watson.
-Currently residing in Boerne, TX, Tyler is married to Kristin Jackson, a phenomenal musician in her own right.
+Currently residing in Edmond, OK, Tyler is married to Kristin Jackson, a phenomenal musician in her own right.
 They have two beautiful children, Matthew and Hannah and an adorable golden retriever named Oakley.
-Tyler continues to tour, gig locally, record, and teach private lessons both out of his home and at Hearts' Home Acoustics music store.
+Tyler is the Assistant Curator at the American Banjo Museum and continues to tour, gig locally, record, and teach private lessons.